cyrusimap/cyrus-imapd/docsrc/imap/reference/admin/access-control/combining-rights.rst

 ACL "Macros"
 ============

-Cyrus adminitration supports short-hand macros you may use:
+Cyrus administration supports short-hand macros you may use:

 none
 ----